How to choose suspenders and when to wear them

 Braces or suspenders as they are also known are not exactly top of the list when it comes to must haves for the average suit-wearing gent.
 In many a man’s eyes, they’re the banker’s trademark or a useful pants holder-upper for the octogenarians of the world.
 But if you’re of this school of thought then we’re here to tell you that you couldn’t be further from the truth.

 Today, men’s braces are an incredibly versatile accessory that can completely change a look by simply being there.
 Not only that but they’re functional, and alongside the cufflinks are the most practical of men’s accessories.

 So how should you go about choosing a pair?

 Know the styles

-Take a walk into a men’s store that specializes in men’s braces and you’ll feel overawed at the range of styles and designs that are on the market.
+Take a walk into a men’s store that specialises in men’s braces and you’ll feel overawed at the range of styles and designs that are on the market.

 The forms – Not sure if Coldplay are into braces but they coincidentally named one of their albums after the two forms of backings available in braces; X&Y. The X includes two back straps that cross over whereas the Y has a centre point in the middle of your back where the two front straps meet and become one.
 Your choice here is purely a matter of personal taste as both perform well at holding the back of your pants in place.